Burq11/Bachelor-Thesis/docs/progress.md

 ### Week 3 – Transform layer

 **Objectives**
+Right now, the API mask mirrors the existing Oxford workflow and only replaces the data source.
+A transform layer on top of the API would be possible, but it would introduce methodological decisions (e.g. filtering, normalization).
+I wanted to align first whether these steps should stay in the notebook or be standardized in the API.
 - Existing notebooks continue to work
 - if Martin replyes that he needs soemthing like this
+- validate endpionts(for example if sth does not exist)

 **Tasks**